 Call me crazy but I'm a Tom Cruise fan.
 I'm not cuckoo about him, I don't have a fan page or anything so extreme but I tend to like his movies.
 He's got charisma, a ton of onscreen charm; I loved the first Jack Reacher adaptation and I'm actually excited about the next one coming out at the end of October.
 I gave his movie The Edge of Tomorrow a glowing review on my book-to-movie site.
 He is after all, despite—or some might say, because of — his association with Scientology, one of the biggest movie stars on the planet.

 When I met him at my first wrap party I didn't even know who he was.
-It was the winter of 1981 and I had just started dating this guy named Danny.
-We'd only manage to go out a couple of times because Danny said he was working on a movie as an assistant director and that the hours were intense, 12 hour days minimum.
+It was the winter of 1981 and I had just started dating a guy named Danny.
+We'd only manage to go out a couple of times because Danny was working on a movie as an assistant director and the hours were intense: 12 hour days minimum.
 Later, my whole life would be wrapped up in celluloid — my husband ended up working as an assistant director too — but at the time I didn't know a thing—or care much—about the film business.
-I was working as a copywriter at Max Factor, loving my job and often working much later than 9 to 5.
+I was working as a copywriter at Max Factor, loving my job and often working much later than 9 to 5 myself.
 Still, I wondered about a job where twelve hours was considered a short day.
-I even wondered, if maybe Danny wasn't really all that interested and was using work as an excuse, so when the production ended and he invited me as his date for the wrap party, I felt a rush of satisfaction.
+I even wondered, if maybe Danny wasn't all that interested and was using work as an excuse, so when the production ended and he invited me as his date for the wrap party, I felt a rush of satisfaction.

 I almost didn't go.
 It was some low budget, cheesy, semi-porny sounding movie about a group of guys going down to Tijuana to lose their virginity.
 It was called Losin' It and had absolutely no stars in it.
 Some kid named Tom Cruise, a blond actress named Shelly Long; no one I recognized at all.
 I felt a little embarrassed for Danny, that he was associated with such a minor league project but I kept that to myself.
 The little bitchy part of me put it on a chart so I could look at it later, compare him and his too skinny legs to the super successful marketing executive I had a hunch was going to ask me out any day now, like it was an assignment from English 101; compare and contrast Danny and Ben and what they represent in The Dating Life of Simone.